🌿 Free packing list & budget map — grab yours below

 • 6

-Use central hub pickups: Meeting at a central bus station or main tourist strip instead of door-to-door hotel pickup reduces your booking cost on most operators.
+Use central hub pickups: Meeting at a bus station or main tourist strip instead of door-to-door hotel pickup reduces your booking cost on most operators.

 • 7